 Rich died in Houston at age 83, having led a full life, but his shotgun was not his claim to fame.
 He worked in other industries and often helped as a technical advisor to filmmakers but moved away from making guns.
 The US patent office lists no less than 13 patents awarded to him but they are all for washing machine parts, clothes wringers, and other laundry apparatus—none are for firearms designs.

-Of course, in the jungle workshops in the Philippines, these guns are still in production but you can be sure Rich never saw a dime from them.
+Of course, in the jungle workshops in the Philippines, these guns are still in production.
+Be sure Rich never saw a dime from them.